shawnweisfeld/Smart-Video-Portal-Demo/readme.md

 1. The first step is to create a new queue that we can monitor listing videos getting processed.

-    > NOTE: We could have AMS list all jobs it has, but we don't know if we created those jobs

     ```bash
     az storage queue create -n videos-encoding --account-name svpdstorageaccount --account-key YOURKEY
     ```